 1. The name is a lie.
 There's no queso in these quesadillas.
 But calling them "dillas" makes them sound like something cutesy off of a children's menu, doesn't it?

-Oh, and one note about the chorizo: if you can purchase Field Roast locally, use their Mexican Chipotle sausage.
-Their sausage is made with real vegetables, grains, and spices and it’s minimally processed.
-(Yes, I’m talking up Field Roast again.)Print
+Oh, and one note about the chorizo: if you can purchase Field Roast locally, you totally should.
+Their sausage is made with real vegetables, grains, and spices and it's minimally processed.
+(Not sponsored - I just like it!)

 - 1 tbsp olive oil